phizzl/docker-jenkins/README.md

 # Jenkins

-This Jenkins image is prebuild to run local PHP projects.
-The project extends the official [Jenkins Docker image](https://github.com/jenkinsci/docker).
+This project extends the official [Jenkins Docker image](https://github.com/jenkinsci/docker).

-This project installs PHP 7.3 and PHP 7.4 in their cli versions with a bunch of common extensions.

 Check the docs of the official repo in order to run this image.

+This project is used by QA to trigger E2E-Tests written in Codeception running in isolated Docker-in-Docker environments.

+PHP (in version 8.2) is required to run the Jenkins API-client (`jenkins-api-client.phar`) which is used for projects consisting of multiple subprojects (multi-language, white-labeling, ...).
+Before the jobs of the subprojects are triggered to run, existing runs are stopped by using the Jenkins API-client.

 ## Defining default admin

-Different than the official base image this image has enabled local authorization by default.
+Different from the official base image this image has enabled local authorization by default.

 You may set the env vars `JENKINS_USER` and `JENKINS_PASS` to override the default user `admin` with its password `admin`.